I506dk/duo_api/README.md

 ## Features
 - Create alias for admin users in Duo linking their standard and administrator accounts
 - Specify an organizational unit as the searchbase instead of all domain users
+- Optionally save the integration key, secret key, and api hostname to file using Microsoft's Data Protection API (DPAPI)

 ## Dependencies
 - [Pywin32](https://pypi.org/project/pywin32/) - Python for Window Extensions